dlm1337/Expert-Freezer/README.md

 ## Setting up PostgreSQL Connection

-1. Open the `appsettings.json` file located in the `AddressBookWebAPI` directory.
+1. Open the `appsettings.json` file located in the `ExpertFreezerWebAPI` directory.

 2. Add the PostgreSQL connection string to your Postres DB, as the first entry under the `"ConnectionStrings"` section.
 Example: